lizmat/articles/5to6-introduction.md

 and you are taking your first steps in converting Perl 5 code to Perl 6, you may encounter some issues.
 Or if you are simply interested in knowing about what one might encounter when trying to port Perl 5 programs to Perl 6.
-In eiher case, this article is for you!
+In either case, this article is for you!

 The [Perl 6 documentation](https://docs.perl6.org/) already contains most, if not all